-During this period, the baby will likely increase movement and practice kicking skills.
-He or she will begin to do more kicking, flipping, and punching as they move about exploring their confined space.
+The baby will likely increase movement and practice kicking skills during this period.
+They will begin to do more kicking, flipping, and punching as they explore their confined space.
 It is not uncommon to see the shape of your belly change with each movement or to be able to feel the kicks from the outside.
 Inviting Dad to feel the baby move can help him bond with the baby inside the womb, so he stays engaged in the magic of pregnancy.
 Because each baby is different, there is no "correct" or set amount of kicks to expect, so don't be alarmed if your baby moves less than others or more than a previous baby.
 What you should notice is changes in movement patterns.
 Any sudden changes in the movement should be reported to your doctor immediately.

 - American Pregnancy Association - Week 26